 Chiappe’s research has been published in more than 150 research articles.
 He is the author of “Walking on Eggs” and the upcoming “Birds of Stone.”

 Humbert brings more than 20 years of experience in strategic planning and financial operations to NHMLA.
 As CFO, she is responsible for managing the Museum’s accounting, finance and analysis functions as well as overseeing IT.
 Humbert works directly with the Board of Trustees on the Budget, Audit, and Investment Committees.

 Before joining the Museum as CFO and Treasurer in 2014, Humbert spent two years as CFO at rent.com and ten years as CFO of Genex, a full-service digital agency.

-Jacobson joined NHM in 2001 and has been the Senior Vice President of Advancement since 2007.
-He oversees the NHM Next Campaign, Major Gifts, Corporate and Foundation Relations, Membership, and Events and Filming.
+Jacobson joined NHMLA in 2001 and has been the Senior Vice President of Advancement since 2007.
+He oversees the NHMLA Next Campaign, Major Gifts, Corporate and Foundation Relations, Membership, and Events and Filming.
 He works closely with members of the Board of Trustees and staffs the Advancement Committee of the Board.